Atlanta53/TemplateCheatSheet/README.md

 # TemplateCheatsheet

-A template to realize a cheat sheet.
+A template to create a cheat sheet (LaTeX).

 ## Dependencies